 Health Records & Medical Insurance

 Your healthcare provider can supply proof of vaccination against these diseases with dates of your immunizations or they can complete the Immunization Record Form.
 This information must be received before you can complete your course registration.
-Note that immunization records are not required for visiting international students who choose the remote-only learning option and will not be traveling to the US.

 If you are not in compliance with all Boston University immunization requirements when you arrive on the BU campus, you will have seven days to obtain the necessary vaccination(s) or you will be considered noncompliant.
 You may obtain vaccinations (by scheduling an appointment in advance) at: